State and Local Climate and Energy Program

 Sacramento County established the RFL Program to encourage the sustainable design and maintenance of urban landscapes.
 Four of the RFL priority areas have a direct impact on GHG emissions:

 - waste reduction.

-This project expands the existing RFL program by integrating greenhouse gas impacts into the guidelines.
+This project expands the existing RFL program by integrating GHG impacts into the guidelines.
 The project first developed a simple tool to quantify the environmental and economic benefits of using RFL practices.
-Second, the project will develop RFL standards for park design and maintenance.
-Parks staff will receive RFL training, and implement multiple demonstration projects.
+Second, the project is developing RFL standards for park design and maintenance.
+Park staff will receive RFL training and implement multiple demonstration projects.
 Third, the project is supporting "green collar" job training by expanding the Green Gardener training program.
 Finally, the project will launch a promotional campaign for the public to adopt RFL practices, including outreach publicity, workshops, a training program, and educational materials.

 |Area||995 square miles|

 |Reported Results (as of June 2013)||Projected Cumulative Results|